hobo71/fb-account-kit-login/readme.txt

 Facebook account and the account kit authentication is fully separated and there is no connection between your Facebook account.

+= How to migrate from DIGITS plugin? =

+Migration from DIGITS plugin is very easy.
+If the username of your user is their phone number which is created by DIGITS plugin, then you can migrate from DIGITS to this plugin.
+Suppose your have 5 users and their country codes are +91, +880, +1, +856 and +86.
+Then you need to just add this code snippets to the end of your active theme's functions.php file:

+`add_filter( 'fbak/custom_phone_number_format', 'fbak_add_digit_phone_support' );

+function fbak_add_digit_phone_support( $phone ) {
+    return str_replace( array( '91', '1' ), '', $phone ); // country codes without + sign
+}`

 == Screenshots ==

 1. Login Page